 - Incident response plan templates

 - How to make an incident response plan successful

 - The next generation of incident response: Security Orchestration and Automation (SOAR)

 According to the SANS Institute’s Incident Handlers Handbook, there are six steps that should be taken by the Incident Response Team, to effectively handle security incidents.
 Your response plan should address and provide a structured process for each of these steps.

-Planning is not enough — you must also recruit members to the CIRT, train them, ensure they have access to all relevant systems, and the tools and technologies they need to identify incidents and respond to them.
+Planning is not enough — you must also recruit members to the Cyber Incident Response Team (CIRT), train them, ensure they have access to all relevant systems, and the tools and technologies they need to identify and respond to incidents.

 The team should be able to effectively detect deviations from normal operations in organizational systems and identify if those deviations represent actual security incidents.

 When a potential incident is discovered, the team should immediately collect additional evidence, decide on the type and severity of the incident, and document everything they are doing.
 Documentation should answer “Who, What, Where, Why, and How” questions to allow the attackers to be prosecuted in court at a later stage.